Homicide charges filed against 7 accused of kidnapping, killing Ebensburg teen

 Greenfield called it a "personal grievance."

-In the affidavit of probably cause, police said they had learned that Buchkoski "bore ill will towards the victim due to a prior incident involving the accused's girlfriend."
+In the affidavit of probable cause, police said they had learned that Buchkoski "bore ill will towards the victim due to a prior incident involving the accused's girlfriend."

 The Tribune-Democrat archives show Garreffa was a member of the Forest Hills High School Class of 2021.

-The seven adults are being held in Indiana County Prison without bond.
-Charges were filed before District Judge Susanne Steffee, of Homier City.
+The seven adults are being held in Indiana County Jail without bond.
+Charges were filed before District Judge Susanne Steffee, of Homer City.

 "I appreciate the hard work of the members of the Pennsylvania State Police and know they will continue to gather the evidence necessary to bring justice for young Hayden," Manzi said.